 - An element or attribute type that is not a specialization.
 All base types are defined by the DITA specification.

 - Within a vocabulary module, an element type that can be extended, replaced, or constrained for use in a DITA document type.

 - The process by which a specialized element is transformed into a less-specialized ancestor element or a specialized attribute is transformed into a less-specialized ancestor attribute.
-The original specialization-hierarchy information may be preserved in the generalized instance, thus allowing the original specialized type to be recreated from the generalized instance.
+The original specialization-hierarchy information can be preserved in the generalized instance; this allows the original specialized type to be recreated from the generalized instance.